 Straight quotes come from the typewriter keyboard and, strictly speaking, they have no typographic function.
 They were artificially created for space-saving reasons: with only two keys (simple and double straight quotes) they could avoid including six keys (single curly opening, single curly closing/apostrophe, single prime — used for marking feet and minutes, double curly opening, double curly closing, and double prime — used for marking inches and seconds).
 These days straight quotes are widely used for feet and inches (in the absence of prime and double prime) but many people get them confused with curly quotes which are used more frequently.
 The question is, if they are used less than curly quotes why are they still the ones included on keyboards?
 Some word processors automatically convert dumb quotes to smart quotes; but perhaps the keyboard makes it easier to be a bad typer.
 Another common mistake when typesetting in a language that uses guillemets as quotation marks, is to use the greater/less-than signs.
 With so many of the symbols we need hidden away from the main keyboard we’re using it can be hard to know how to access them.
 So here are the shortcuts via a British keyboard:

 Among the horizontal marks, the dashes subgroup is the one which can present the most difficulty.
 After all, they are nothing but little lines, aren’t they?
 Well, yes and no. If you want to be a orthotypography nerd — and you should, you need to understand the particularities of the different symbols.
-Let’s start with the easy one: the underscore, that dash above the baseline.
+Let’s start with the easy one: the underscore, that dash below the baseline.
 Its story is related to the typewriter but, at least, this time the outcome was beneficial.
 It was introduced as a way to underline words by moving the carriage back to the beginning of the word and overtyping the low dash.
 Nowadays, it has a residual usage as a visual space creator when actual spaces are not allowed — especially in informatic environments: computer file names, server URLs, email addresses, and so on.

 Roughly centered in the x-height we find the hyphen, en dash, em dash, and the minus.
 They vary in length and, usually, also in weight.
 In classical Latin typography, their lengths were related to the body size — e.g. an em is 12 pt in 12 pt type and an en would be 6 pt because it is half of an em.
 This tongue-twister triggered typographers to start calling muttons to ems and nuts to ens with the aim of avoiding misunderstanding.
 In any case, the hyphen is the heaviest and shortest (around quarter of an em).
 It is used as a link for compound words (e.g. anti-nuclear), or to split words that do not fit into the current line.
 The en dash size is about an en (surprise!) and is used to concatenate sequences (e.g. 1984–2018).
 The em dash length, as you might guess, is around an em and it is used as a parenthesis — like this one — or an introduction to an aside.
 The minus sign is the mathematical subtraction operator and its length is about an en.
 It must be used in maths settings rather than the hyphen.